LucasBergholz/LucasBergholz/README.md

 ### I am Lucas Bergholz! 👋

 - I am currently studying Software Engineering at Universidade de Brasília (UnB);
+- Learning a little of everything to become a more complete programmer;
+- Studied Web, Mobile and AI development;
-- Studying React, Python and C;
+- Currently studying Python and C++ for AI;

 ## **Languages and tools:**
 <div align = "Center">